choefele/swift-lambda-app/README.md

 To prove that the resulting package works, `run-integration-tests.sh` runs the resulting Swift code inside a Docker container that comes close to Lambda’s execution environment (unfortunately, [Amazon only provides Docker images](https://hub.docker.com/_/amazonlinux/) for version 2016.09 of Amazon Linux whereas [Lambda uses 2015.09](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html)).
 The integration with Lambda is done via a small [Node.js script](https://github.com/choefele/swift-lambda-app/blob/master/Shim/index.js) that uses the `child_process` module to run the Swift executable.
 The script follows Amazon's recommendations to [run arbitrary executables in AWS Lambda](https://aws.amazon.com/blogs/compute/running-executables-in-aws-lambda/).

-After [configuring Travis](https://github.com/choefele/swift-lambda-app/blob/master/.travis.yml), you can run the same integration scripts also for every commit.
+After [configuring Travis](https://github.com/choefele/swift-lambda-app/blob/master/.travis.yml), you can run the same integration script also for every commit.

 ## Deployment